aws-observability/observability-best-practices/docusaurus/observability-best-practices/docs/patterns/Tracing/xrayecs.md

-# ECS Tracing with AWS X-Ray: Enhancing Observability for Containerized Applications
+# ECS Tracing with AWS X-Ray

 In the world of modern application development, containerization has become the de facto standard for deploying and managing applications.
 Amazon Elastic Container Service (ECS) provides a highly scalable and reliable platform for deploying and managing containerized applications.
 However, as applications become more distributed and complex, observability becomes crucial for ensuring the reliability, performance, and efficiency of these applications.